- Using tranquilizers.

 shops don’t have sufficient cages, fresh water

-supplies, or staff to walk dogs.
+supplies, or staff to bat pest control.

 If you want to drop your dog off on the way